lrmtheboss/lrmtheboss/README.md

 - GitHub
   - lrmtheboss
 - ~~Discord~~
-  - Don't use anymore do to being banned for nothing/without reason
+  - Don't use anymore do to being banned for nothing/without reason and won't event talk to me about it

 ## My Projects